SlunkySloth/UI-ppt-generator/README.md

-npm run dev ---
-To start the frontend
+npm install --- >To install dependencies npm run dev --- >To start the frontend